BMO Capital Maintains Accenture plc - (ACN) Market Perform Recommendation

 What is the Fund Sentiment?

-There are 3370 funds or institutions reporting positions in Accenture plc -.
-This is a decrease of 2 owner(s) or 0.06% in the last quarter.
-Average portfolio weight of all funds dedicated to ACN is 0.71%, an increase of 2.29%.
-Total shares owned by institutions increased in the last three months by 0.62% to 526,997K shares.
-The put/call ratio of ACN is 0.81, indicating a bullish outlook.
+There are 3387 funds or institutions reporting positions in Accenture plc -.
+This is an increase of 14 owner(s) or 0.42% in the last quarter.
+Average portfolio weight of all funds dedicated to ACN is 0.71%, an increase of 2.56%.
+Total shares owned by institutions increased in the last three months by 0.83% to 528,007K shares.
+The put/call ratio of ACN is 0.77, indicating a bullish outlook.

 What are Other Shareholders Doing?